Top 4 Fiberglass Pool Problems and Solutions

 They are typically isolated to one small area of the pool and not a phenomenon that affects large areas.

 The origin of the name "spider crack" stems from the manner in which some of the cracks begin in a center point and branch out like the spokes of a wheel.
-But to fully address this issue, we need to ask two questions:
+To fully address this issue, let's consider two key questions:

 1. What causes gelcoat cracks?